srobo/tools/docs/development.rst

 ------------------

 The command runner will catch many common exceptions and display a nice error message to the user.
-The list of exceptions explicitly delt with is:
+The list of exceptions explicitly dealt with is:

 - ``ImportError``
 - ``NotAnInventoryError``

+Any other exception is also handled, but printed to the console in the normal Python way.

 Good Practices
 --------------